 5. Stock Up on Reusable To-Go Containers

-Whether you’re hosting or heading out to another location for Thanksgiving dinner, these will come in handy.
-Pack up a to-go container for yourself or your guests so you can share the leftover wealth.
+Pack up a glass to-go container ($43 for 22, Target) for yourself or your family so you can share the leftover wealth.
 That way, everyone can savor a second round of pecan pie, mashed potatoes, and green bean casserole.

 6. Learn to Love Leftovers